jkeus/zomboogie/README.md

 I know that the name should be like FrogBoogie, but Zomboogie is too good to pass up on.

+Controls are: WASD for movement | space for a dodge/dash | left click to shoot

 Also, massive shoutout to [Camellia](https://www.youtube.com/channel/UCV4ggxLd_Vz-I-ePGSKfFog) for the music and [Pixel-boy](https://x.com/2Pblog1) for the assets!

 ## Demo Video